 Displayed on gray pedestals 42 inches high with 12 inch square tops, viewed from the front.
-The green Horticultural display risers will serve as backdrop.
 There is no height restriction; width cannot exceed 24 inches, or extend more than 6 inches on either side of the pedestal.

 Class 247 D